 As Twitch can now be described as the biggest streaming company online, who does that leave as the competition?

-Well, the year Twitch was developed, YouTube brought out its own live streaming services.
+In the year that Twitch was developed, YouTube brought out its own live-streaming services.
 It didn’t take off at first but in 2014 any channel with over 100 subscribers could now live stream on the service.
 This makes YouTube a major competitor.

-Facebook has also stepped into the world of live streaming, as have Instagram.
-Periscope is another live streaming service with a large following.
+Facebook has also stepped into the world of live streaming, as has Instagram.
+Periscope is another live-streaming service with a large following.

 However, there is a major issue with Periscope, which Twitch does not.
 You only can live stream vertically, so it is great for live streaming on the go but not so good for desktop.
 This means, as an all-rounder, Twitch remains a favourite.